Item 26: Be wary of feature creep

 hex = "^0.4"

-However, the four features are not just the four lines in the [features] stanza; there are a couple of subtleties to watch out for.
+Given that there are only five entries in the [features] stanza; there are clearly a couple of subtleties to watch out for.

-Firstly, the default line in the [features] stanza is a special feature name, used to indicate which of the features should be enabled by default.
+The first is that the default line in the [features] stanza is a special feature name, used to indicate to cargo which of the features should be enabled by default.
 These features can still be disabled by passing the --no-default-features flag to the build command, and a consumer of the crate can encode this in their Cargo.toml file like so:

 [dependencies]